Lizzie Borden took an axe, And gave her mother forty whacks

 On the evening of August 4th, after the police had concluded their immediate investigation, Emma, Lizzie, John, and Alice remained in the house.
 Blood still lingered on the wallpaper and in the carpet, and the bodies were beginning to smell; the atmosphere between them must have been thick.

-Officers were stationed outside, both for keeping people out as well as for keeping the residents of the house in.
+Officers from the Fall River police were stationed outside, both for keeping people out as well as for keeping the residents of the house in.
 Enough suspicion was on those who were inside to warrant this — John Morse and his potential financial or familial motivations; Bridget with her Irish heritage and her potential resentment of Abby; Lizzie’s massively unusual behavior and contradictory alibi.
 The list goes on.

 During the evening, an officer said that he observed Lizzie and Alice make their way into the house’s cellar — its door being located outside — carrying with them a kerosene lamp and a slop pail (used as chamber-pots as well as for when men shaved) that likely belonged to either Andrew or Abby.